openvcloud/docs/docs/Statistics/Statistics.md

 ## Statistics

-OpenvCloud integrates with [Grafana](http://grafana.org/) for data visualization and uses [InfluxDB](http://docs.grafana.org/datasources/influxdb/) for storing all aggregated data gathered through **Redis** from various sources.
+OpenvCloud integrates with [Grafana](http://grafana.org/) for data visualization, and uses [InfluxDB](http://docs.grafana.org/datasources/influxdb/) for storing all aggregated data gathered through **Redis** from various sources.
 See [How statistics are gathered](../Monitoring/Statistics/Statistics.md) for more details.

 Actual visualization is done via **Grafana Dashboards** which are available in the **Operator Portal** under **Statistics**: